nicksardo/triggers/README.md

 # Autoscale Triggers
-An IronWorker that scales up other workers based on IronMQ queue sizes.
-You're welcome to fork or copy/paste this repo or create your own.
+A process that scales up IronWorkers based on IronMQ queue sizes.

-This worker will live for a default of 30 minutes and check queue sizes and worker counts every 10 seconds.
+This worker will live for a default of 30 minutes and check queue sizes and worker stats every 10 seconds.
 Depending on your trigger settings, the process will enqueue 0..N tasks then wait for the next check interval.

 ## Local Testing
 If you do not have Go: